hherzl/playground-kfvrjkrw/markdowns/welcome.md

 Now, create a directory with name Models and add the following files:

     Entities.cs
-    Repositories.cs
+    Extensions.cs
     Requests.cs
     Responses.cs

 Entities.cs will contains all code related to Entity Framework Core.

-Repositories.cs will contain the implementation for repositories.
+Extensions.cs will contain the extension methods for DbContext.

 Requests.cs will contain definitions for request models.